bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 [^marino-2022-2]: Marino, Joe.  "[Musings Regarding the Shroud of Turin - Including 'How is it that Practically Everyone Thinks They're an Authority?'](https://www.academia.edu/92570504/Musings_Regarding_the_Shroud_of_Turin_Including_How_is_it_that_Practically_Everyone_Thinks_Theyre_an_Authority_)"  2022.<small>This paper is not peer reviewed.
 But the author, Joe Marino, is a leading experts on the shroud of Turin, prominent for first discovering evidence the radicarbon dated corner of the shroud was in a rewoven / repaired area.
 He [describes his credentials as of 2022](https://www.academia.edu/92570504/Musings_Regarding_the_Shroud_of_Turin_Including_How_is_it_that_Practically_Everyone_Thinks_Theyre_an_Authority_):  "I have studied the Shroud of Turin for over forty-five years and innumerable hours.
 I have read all the major works on it in the English language.
 I have written two books and dozens of articles about it.
 I have made presentations at international conferences and know some of the scientists that did hands-on testing of it.
 I have one of the largest personal English-language collections of Shroud materials in the world and make it a point to scour the Internet for the latest information constantly.
 The Shroud is something I think about a lot.
 It is a solitary focus in my life."</small>
 [^marino-2022-2:a]: "Two deceased pathologists who each spent about fifty years studying the Shroud, Dr. Robert Bucklin and Dr.Fred Zugibe performed about a combined 50,000 autopsies."
 [^marino-2023]: Personal communication from shroud researcher Joe Marino, who spoke with John P. Jackson.
 Jan 31, 2023.
+[^mcavoy-2019]: McAvoy, Thomas.
+[Analysis of UV photographs of the Shroud of Turin](https://opg.optica.org/ao/abstract.cfm?uri=ao-58-25-6958).
+Applied Optics.
+2019.
+[^mcavoy-2019:a]: "The Shroud of Turin is one of the most widely studied ancient relics in history."
 [^mcdaniel-2020]: McDaniel, Spencer.  "[The Shroud of Turin is Definitely a Hoax]()https://talesoftimesforgotten.com/2020/02/24/sorry-the-shroud-of-turin-is-definitely-a-hoax/."
 2020.
 [^medievalist-2019]: "[The Shroud of Turin was in the Byzantine Empire before 1204 AD, researchers suggest](https://www.medievalists.net/2019/09/the-shroud-of-turin-was-in-the-byzantine-empire-before-1204-ad-researchers-suggest/)."
 The Medievalist.
 2019.<small>Mirrors:  [Archive.org](https://web.archive.org/web/20191114013819/https://www.medievalists.net/2019/09/the-shroud-of-turin-was-in-the-byzantine-empire-before-1204-ad-researchers-suggest/), [Archive.is](https://archive.is/kCCvn)</small>
 [^mesarites]: "[Excerpts from 'The Palace Revolution of John Comnenus](https://www.shroud.com/pdfs/ssi17part4.pdf)."
 Shroud Spectrum International.
 1985.